Last updated April 2021

 Please contact our Data Protection Officer (DPO) should you want further information on any of your rights

 You have the right to object to us processing your personal data for direct marketing purposes.
-If you would like to stop receiving our marketing communications, please contact us at the email.
+If you would like to stop receiving our marketing communications, please contact us on firstname.lastname@example.org.

 Please contact our Data Protection Officer (DPO), whose contact details can be found below: if you have any questions with about this notice.